Colorado Springs Independent: History

 The Independent was founded in late 1993 by John Weiss and Kathryn Carpenter Eastburn.
 The pair started the paper to provide "...informative, entertaining and thought provoking..." articles.
 The paper was initially available on Wednesdays locally and was also featured as a supplement to the Thursday edition of the Denver Post.
-Later changed to Thursdays, the paper is back to a Wednesday release date, can be home delivered along with the Sunday Denver Post, and still includes local news, opinions, and food, film, music, and culture articles.
+Later changed to Thursdays, the paper eventually reverted back to a Wednesday release date, and could still be home delivered along with the Sunday Denver Post, and still includes local news, opinions, and food, film, music, and culture articles.